acgetchell/CDT-plusplus/README.md

 conan profile new cdt --detect
 ~~~

-This finds your compiler settings, and allows the [build.sh] script to run correctly.
+This (usually) finds your compiler settings, and allows the [build.sh] script to run correctly.

 There are a few packages that use the [bincrafters] repository.
 Add that via: